Angel-sudo-ops/video-streaming/README.md

   1. Start the VideoStream.py and go to "http://0.0.0.0:5003"
   2. See the result in the browser

 Once the program VideoStream.py is running the camera stream can be accesed on the route "http://0.0.0.0:5003" and then be added to any other HTML file as an iframe or as a popup window, for example.
-That can be seen in the popupExample.html file}
+That can be seen in the popupExample.html file.